 The detox stage of drug and alcohol treatment is the first step towards a full recovery.

 A fast and effective way to get free from alcohol and drug addiction is to cleanse your body of toxins.

 Medically supported detox is the best way to cope with a wide range of withdrawal symptoms such as agitation, nausea, anxiety, racing heart, extreme tiredness, and even seizures.

-Withdrawal management services are usually provided during inpatient care for up to five days before continuing to the rehab program.
+Withdrawal management services are usually provided during inpatient care up to five days before joining the rehab program.

 Detox Treatment has two Aspects

 - Educate patients about how to stay off drugs and alcohol

 - Actively treat them for their dependence using a medical detox program that combines medication with rehab therapy